RippeLab/ALT-FISH/README.md

   * size, xy-positions and shape parameters for the generated nucleus and spot masks
   * mask fluorescence intensity parameters in up to 4 channels (mean, median, maximum, standard deviation, etc.)
   * number of spots and aggregated spot area per nucleus
-* customizable batch processing of image stacks from multiple folders
+* customizable batch processing of image stacks from multiple folders (multirun mode)

 ### Outputs:
 Each run generates a folder with unique date-time stamp containing all the results